headline

 Electrical medical equipment

-home dialysis, the machine’s battery should enable the session to be completed.
+If you use a home renal dialysis machine, breathing device or other medical equipment, make sure you have a back-up battery.
+If a power cut occurs during home dialysis, the machine’s battery should enable the session to be completed.
 If your session is interrupted, you should contact your local renal unit as soon as possible.
 If the power cut occurs before your session, seek advice from your local renal unit before commencing.

 Contacting you

-Whether planned or unplanned, our customer contact team will be in touch with you throughout a power cut to make sure you are OK and kept updated.
+If you are on our Priority Service Register our customer contact team will be in touch with you throughout a power cut to make sure you are OK and kept updated.